 “We all lost so much in the crisis…I started this work because I wanted my children to live a better life, to overcome my own pain, and be useful for my community.

-Marie-Goretti, age 55, is the Executive Director of Dushirehamwe, meaning Let’s Be Together for Peace.
+Marie Goretti Ndacayisaba, is the Executive Director of Dushirehamwe, meaning Let’s Be Together for Peace.

 A national women’s network supported by the Women’s Peace & Humanitarian Fund, Dushirehamew works to enhance women’s leadership, peacebuilding and conflict resolution in Burundi.

 “Peace is for everyone.
 It is up to everyone to build peace.
 During crisis, different political powers struggle for power, while others are looking for food and water.
 We all have different needs and interests.

 When we start engaging women in conflict transformation, we start by asking them to analyze the problem, understand the root cause, so that they can see beyond the manifestation of the problem.
 Whether it is political violence or domestic violence, we teach them to ask, why is this happening?